azoth-lang/azoth.language.reference/src/planned-ctfe.md

 parameters.
 A meta function is a function with no runtime parameters that would always be evaluated at compile time.
 These would be declared by omitting the parentheses (i.e. `fn foo[n: size] -> Type`).
 They would be called without parentheses (i.e. `foo[45]`).
 There are some potential issues with meta functions though.
-They can't be generic in the types the operate on.
+They can't be generic in the types they operate on.
 For example, it wouldn't be possible to create a function that evaluated something as a const expression by passing it as a parameter (i.e. `constant[some_function()]`).
 That would not be possible because the function can't be generic in the type of its parameter.
 It might seem that meta functions would be